Public holidays in Australia: Labour Day

 Labour Day commemorates the achievements of the Australian labour movement.
 The celebration of Labour Day has its origins in the eight-hour day movement, which advocated eight hours for work, eight hours for recreation, and eight hours for rest.
 On 21 April 1856 Stonemasons and building workers on building sites around Melbourne, Australia, stopped work and marched from the University of Melbourne to Parliament House to achieve an eight-hour day.
 Their direct action protest was a success, and they are noted as the first organised workers in the world to achieve an eight-hour day with no loss of pay, which subsequently inspired the celebration of Labour Day and May Day.
 In Tasmania the public holiday is called Eight Hours Day and in the Northern Territory it is called May Day.

 The Labour Day public holiday varies considerably between the various states and territories.
 It is the first Monday in October in the Australian Capital Territory, New South Wales and South Australia.
 In Western Australia, it is the first Monday in March.
 In both Victoria and Tasmania, it is the second Monday in March.
 In the Northern Territory, and in Queensland it is the first Monday in May.
-More than 80 countries celebrate Labor Day.
-Labor Day is a long weekend.

 Easter

 The days of Easter vary each year depending on the day determined by the Western Christian calendar.
 Until 1994 Easter Tuesday was a Bank Holiday in Victoria (it retains this status partially in Tasmania).
 The day after Good Friday and before Easter Sunday is traditionally known as Holy Saturday.
-However, the states where that day is a public holiday use different terminology – it is officially gazetted as "Easter Saturday" in the ACT, New South Wales, and the Northern Territory; as "the day after Good Friday" in Queensland and South Australia; and as "Saturday before Easter Sunday" in Victoria.
+However, the states where that day is a public holiday use different terminology – it is officially gazetted as "Easter Saturday" in the ACT, New South Wales, the Northern Territory and South Australia, as "the day after Good Friday" in Queensland, and as "Saturday before Easter Sunday" in Victoria.

-ANZAC Day
+Anzac Day

-ANZAC Day is a day on which the country remembers those citizens who fell fighting or who served the country in wars.
+Anzac Day is a day on which the country remembers those citizens who fell fighting or who served the country in wars.
 ANZAC Day is commemorated on 25 April every year.
 The tradition began to remember the Australian and New Zealand Army Corps (ANZAC) soldiers who landed at Gallipoli in Turkey during World War I.

-ANZAC Day commemoration features marches by veterans and by solemn "Dawn Services", a tradition started in Albany, Western Australia on 25 April 1923 and now held at war memorials around the country, accompanied by thoughts of those lost at war to the ceremonial sounds of The Last Post on the bugle.
+Anzac Day commemoration features marches by veterans and by solemn "Dawn Services", a tradition started in Albany, Western Australia on 25 April 1923 and now held at war memorials around the country, accompanied by thoughts of those lost at war to the ceremonial sounds of The Last Post on the bugle.
 The fourth stanza of Laurence Binyon's poem For the Fallen (known as the "Ode of Remembrance") is often recited.